hashrocket/tilex/README.md

 8. Create new Pull Request

 All pull requests are evaluated for style using [Credo](https://github.com/rrrene/credo).
-Run it check your code, or leave us a note if the recommendation doesn't make sense:
+Run it to check your code, or leave us a note if the recommendation doesn't make sense:

 ```
 $ mix credo